srinik05/ks0686/README.md

 ## Usage
 To use the Rental App, you can send HTTP requests to the provided endpoints (see Endpoints) to check out tools and receive rental agreements.

+## Code Coverage
+Used SonarLint to check the coverage and coverage is 89%.

 ## API Endpoints
 The following API endpoints are available: